 3. Report: According to the quality of your written report, the instructor will give you a letter grade (with + and -).
-All team members must sign on the first page of the hard copy of the report.
-If one does not sign, she/he will get one letter grade off as a penalty.

 Note.
 The key is to apply appropriate methods correctly and write a formal report.

 4. Peer review: Each student will give a letter grade based on the contribution of each other teammate.
 Excluding the highest and lowest grades, the remaining grades will be averaged.